ThomasDuvinage/Heat-control/README.md

 # Heat-control
-This project is a  interface for houses
+This project is an interface to control heat in your house